-All PhD students who have completed their qualifying examination will be required to give a presentation of their research to the department.
+All third year PhD students will be required to give a presentation of their research to the department.

 Ph.D.
-MAXIMUM TIME OF COMPLETION
+MAXIMUM TIME OF COMPLETION\

-All Ph.D. students admitted to the program are offered graduate fellowships that provide a competitive 12-month stipend and cover the costs of tuition and other fees.
+All Ph.D. students admitted to the program are offered graduate fellowships that provide a competitive 12-month stipend and cover the costs of tuition and health insurance fees.
+(Student activity fees and international student fees are the responsibility of the student.)
 Continued support is contingent on maintaining satisfactory academic and research progress, as well as on the availability of funds.
 The time limit for completion of the PhD is seven years from the date of initial registration.
 For students entering with a MS degree for which the full 30 credit hours is accepted in the PhD program the time limit for completion of the PhD is six years from the date of initial registration.
 Any extension of study beyond this time limit requires justification from the student, a recommendation from both the faculty advisor and department chair, and a petition that must be approved by the dean.
 The extension, if granted, must be limited in duration and reapproved at least annually, following the policies described in latest version of the Regulations and University Policies Concerning Graduate Studies.
-Students' academic performance is evaluated based on the grades in the formal courses, the performance on the first year PhD exam, and the attendance of the research seminar.
-The research performance evaluation is based on the grades in the laboratory research courses, the performance on the second year PhD exam, annual PhD student evaluations, and reports from the dissertation committee meetings.
+Student's academic performance is evaluated based on the grades in the formal courses, the performance on the first year PhD exam, and the attendance of the research seminar.
+The research performance evaluation is based on the grades in the laboratory research courses, the performance on the second year PhD exam, annual PhD student evaluations, and reports from the dissertation committee meetings. \ All categories including "Leave of Absence" count towards the time limit